Evan-cell/Kim-quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.

+# DESCRIPTION

+The app is a quote app where one can read quotes like the quotes that they love or dislike

+# INSTALLATION

+The app is created using Angular Cli you can run the command ng new then type the name of the app in your computers terminal.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.